dietza/dietza/README.md

 - 🙋🏼‍♀️   Pronouns: she | her

-- 🧠   I’m excited to be learning about: leveraging Cypress.io for advanced test automation, building organized testing frameworks, Vue, TypeScript, Docker and so much more!
+- 🧠   I’m excited to be learning about: leveraging Cypress.io for advanced test automation, building organized testing frameworks, Vue, TypeScript and so much more!

 - ⌨️   My kind of code is: